What Is a Honeypot?

 It is important to remember that honeypots are one component in a comprehensive cybersecurity strategy.
 Deployed in isolation, the honeypot will not adequately protect the organization against a broad range of threats and risks.

-Just as an organization uses a honeypot to distract adversaries, so can cybercriminals.
-For example, if bad actors recognize that the honeypot is a decoy, they can flood the honeypot with intrusion attempts in an effort to draw attention away from real attacks on the legitimate system.
-The hacker can also deliberately provide misinformation to the honeypot, allowing their identity to remain a mystery and possibly confusing the algorithms and ML models used to analyze activity.
-This is why it’s crucial for an organization to deploy a range of monitoring, detection and remediation tools, as well as preventative measures to protect the organization.
+Cyber criminals can also use honeypots just like organizations.
+If bad actors recognize that the honeypot is a decoy, they can flood the honeypot with intrusion attempts in an effort to draw attention away from real attacks on the legitimate system.
+Hackers can also deliberately provide misinformation to the honeypot.
+This allows their identity to remain a mystery while confusing the algorithms and machine-learning models used to analyze activity.
+It is crucial for an organization to deploy a range of monitoring, detection and remediation tools, as well as preventative measures to protect the organization.

 Another honeypot risk occurs when the decoy environment is misconfigured.
 In this case, advanced adversaries may identify a way to move laterally from the decoy to other parts of the network.
 Using a honeywall to limit the points of entry and exit for all honeypot traffic is an important aspect of the honeypot design.
 This is another reason why the organization must enable prevention techniques such as firewalls and cloud-based monitoring tools to deflect attacks and identify potential intrusions quickly.

 Download the 2022 Global Threat Report to find out how security teams can better protect the people, processes, and technologies of a modern enterprise in an increasingly ominous threat landscape.Download Now